Complete Minimal Form Factors for Irrelevant Deformations of Integrable Quantum Field Theory: Conclusion and Outlook

 {\bf Acknowledgments:} Fabio Sailis is grateful to the School of Science and Technology of City St George's, University of London for a PhD studentship.
-Olalla A. Castro-Alvaredo and Fabio Sailis are grateful for the opportunity to discuss parts of this work at various recent conferences and seminars, including at SISSA (Italy), the Student Workshop on Integrability, Budapest (Hungary), June (2025) and at the XVI International Workshop Lie Theory and Its Applications in Physics, Varna (Bulgaria), June (2025).
+Olalla A. Castro-Alvaredo and Fabio Sailis are grateful for the opportunity to discuss parts of this work at various recent conferences and seminars, including at SISSA (Italy), May (2025), the Student Workshop on Integrability, Budapest (Hungary), June (2025), the XVI International Workshop Lie Theory and Its Applications in Physics, Varna (Bulgaria), June (2025), and the XXIXth International Conference on Integrable Systems and Quantum Symmetries, in Prague (Czech Republic), July (2025).